 Without this insight, they’ll be tempted to sell generic, BAU aspects of your job, rather than their strategic impact on the business.

 A key step in creating a great resume involves obtaining relevant information from you.
-The resume writer needs to learn about your previous roles, business context around each of them, as well as your personal values, likes, dislikes, strengths and weaknesses.
+The resume writer needs to learn about your previous roles, business context around each of them, and your values, likes, dislikes, strengths and weaknesses.

 Some resume writers will ask you to provide this information via a form.
 Others will interview you via telephone or Zoom.